MathiasChekanyanza/Vendor-Management-System/README.md

 Notes & tips
 - To remove the demo login, edit `index.html` and remove the `#loginModal` block and the initial login check (or set `sessionStorage.setItem('vms_logged_in','true')` in the console).
  - Vendor localStorage keys use the pattern `vendor:vendor_TIMESTAMP`.
-Each vendor object contains: id, name, address, phone, image (base64 or empty), cameraImage (base64 or empty), createdAt, updatedAt.
+Each vendor object contains: id, name, address, phone, activity (what they do), image (base64 or empty), cameraImage (base64 or empty), createdAt, updatedAt.
+ - Exported CSV includes the following columns: id, name, address, phone, activity, createdAt, updatedAt (images are excluded from CSV).
 - Storing many or large images in localStorage can exhaust quota — consider server-side storage for production.

 Troubleshooting